CDC guidance changes could affect full return of in-person learning in D.C. region

 Prince George’s County school officials said no changes are planned as a result of the new distancing guidance.
 The school system, the second-largest in Maryland, plans to phase in 42,000 students who want to return to campus for hybrid learning in April.

-In D.C., school officials said once they receive the health department’s updated guidance they will evaluate how changes should be made “while prioritizing community engagement and the safety of our students.”
+In D.C., school officials said once they receive the health department’s updated guidance, they will evaluate how changes should be made “while prioritizing community engagement and the safety of our students.”

 “It remains our firm belief that the best place for students to learn is in the classroom,” the school system said in a statement Friday.

 Earlier this week, D.C.
 Health Director LaQuandra Nesbitt loosened some guidance, and removed the cap size of students in each classroom, so long as social distancing rules are followed.
-She also said cohorts could mix and students could switch classes during the day, though warned of greater risks of spreading the virus.
+She also said cohorts could mix and students could switch classes during the day, though she warned of greater risks of spreading the virus.

 The school system’s agreement with its teachers union — which took months to negotiate — says schools should align with health guidelines but also explicitly calls for six feet between student desks.
-It’s unclear if teachers will be willing to relax that standard.
+It’s unclear whether teachers will be willing to relax that standard.

-Many parents in the District are pushing for the city to reopen schools for everyone and change the social distancing rules to three-feet, arguing that the science is on their side.
+Many parents in the District are pushing for the city to reopen schools for everyone and change the social distancing rules to three feet, arguing that the science is on their side.
 A large group organized a rally in D.C. last weekend calling for the changes.

 The six-foot rule “is being used as an excuse to hide behind and keep our schools closed,” an organizer said through a megaphone at the rally.